Do you run events for your business?

 This is because, according to renowned psychologist Robert Cialdini, when human beings commit to doing something (like attending an event), they are much more likely to go through with it even when the consequences of not doing so are minor.

-Campaign Monitor customer Steadfast Creative understand this and used it to their advantage in the campaign for their Open House event.
+SXSW understand this and used it to their advantage in their event emails:

-By including a prominent call to action button encouraging people to RSVP for the event, they are able to get people to commit to attending and increase the likelihood they’ll actually show up on the night.
+By including a prominent call to action button encouraging people to RSVP for the event, they are able to get people to commit to attending.

 So next time you’re creating an event invitation campaign, make sure to include a prominent call to action button that links to some sort of registration or ticketing process.
 Tools like Eventbrite make it easy to do this, and even if the registration and ticketing process is arbitrary it will help increase the chances people will show up at your event.